Skip to main content

 Supported Credential Types

-Currently the following secret types are supported; splunk, oauth, okta, gcp, aws4, and custom.
+Currently the following secret types are supported; splunk, oauth, okta, gcp, aws4, openai, pinecone, and custom.

 Custom Credentials